 - You get free monthly account statements in your email.

-- An account holder can also have a printed passbook for accounts statements.
+- An account holder can also have a printed passbook for account statements.

 5. Axis Bank